-- 493. Shortly after returning from that meeting, during the morning of October 15, 2014, Defendant Patel informed colleagues at Teva that Glenmark would be taking a price increase on Gabapentin, and suggested that this would be a great opportunity to pick up some market share.
+493. Shortly after returning from that meeting, during the morning of October 15, 2014, Defendant Patel informed colleagues at Teva that Glenmark would be taking a price increase on Gabapentin, and suggested that this would be a great opportunity to pick up some market share.
 The Glenmark increase had not yet been made public, and would not be effective until November 13, 2014.
 Nonetheless, Patel informed her colleagues in an e-mail that same day that there would be a WAC increase by Glenmark effective November 13, and that she had already been able to obtain certain contract price points that Glenmark would be charging to distributors.
-At around the time she sent the e-mail, Defendant Patel exchanged two (2) text messages with Defendant Brown of Glenmark. - 494.
-Having relatively little market share for Gabapentin, Teva discussed whether it should use the Glenmark price increase as an opportunity to pick up some market share.
-Over the next several weeks, Teva did pick up to be more in line with fair share principles, but cautioned internally that it did not j.
-Teva/Lannett i.
+At around the time she sent the e-mail, Defendant Patel exchanged two (2) text messages with Defendant Brown of Glenmark.

+494. Having relatively little market share for Gabapentin, Teva discussed whether it should use the Glenmark price increase as an opportunity to pick up some market share.
+Over the next several weeks, Teva did pick up "a bit of share" to be more in line with fair share principles, but cautioned internally that it did not "want to disrupt Glenmark's business too much."

+j.
+Teva/Lannett

+i.
 Baclofen

-- 495. Baclofen, also known by the brand names Gablofen and Lioresal, is a muscle relaxant used to treat muscle spasms caused by certain conditions such as multiple sclerosis and spinal cord injury or disease.
-It is generally regarded as the first choice of physicians for the treatment of muscle spasms in patients with multiple sclerosis. - 496.
-In June 2014, Defendant Lannett was preparing to re-enter the market for Baclofen, but was faced with limited supply.
-In an internal e-mail sent to his sales staff, K.S., a senior sales executive at Lannett, stated:
+495. Baclofen, also known by the brand names Gablofen and Lioresal, is a muscle relaxant used to treat muscle spasms caused by certain conditions such as multiple sclerosis and spinal cord injury or disease.
+It is generally regarded as the first choice of physicians for the treatment of muscle spasms in patients with multiple sclerosis.

+496. In June 2014, Defendant Lannett was preparing to re-enter the market for Baclofen, but was faced with limited supply.
+In an internal e-mail sent to his sales staff, K.S., a senior sales executive at Lannett, stated: "Baclofen launch in four weeks, need market intelligence.
+We can only take a 10% market share."
 At that time, Teva had a large market share in relation to the existing competitors in the market.